cathxrsis/cathxrsis.github.io/drafts/2022-11-31-Undedicated-Systems-Engineers.md

 Perhaps because of the academic landscape, the demographics of the community or the industries that dominate the discipline, systems engineering has a problem with paternalism.

 What do I mean by this?
-I'm referring to the general feeling that
+I'm referring to the general feeling that, as a systems engineer, your job is not to develop better ways of doing things, leave that to the really clever people in INCOSE.
+No, seriously, they're probably 9999 times more intelligent than you (:sarcasm:).
+I think this point is well illustrated by an example from the INCOSE systems engineering principles document.

 - Lack of dissemination of systems thinking and theory
 - Lots of dumbing down into frameworks by well meaning
 - Circular causation with the lack of passion in SE?
 - Training becomes paternalistic

+As Stafford Beer points out in *Brain of The Firm*, training is a conservative endeavour---the trainer is an authority whose role it is to

 Systems Engineering within Companies
 ------------------------------------